Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

       4 is greater than 3
     ```

 1. Even numbers are divisible by 2 and the remainder is zero.
-How do you check, if a number is even or not using JavaScript?
+How do you check if a number is even or not using JavaScript?

     ```sh
     Enter a number: 2